NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/cookies/Quite a mess in my cookie jar! leveraging machine learning to protect web authentication.md

 - 70 popular websites were taken from the Alexa ranking, collecting a dataset of 327 cookies, including 103 authentication cookies
 - 52 websites (74.3%) only use one authentication token, while the remaining 18 (25.7%) register two different tokens
 - the most surprising evidence is that ==many cookies which comply with standard naming conventions for authentication cookies are not actually authentication cookies.==
+- 82 out of 103 authentication cookies in our gold set ==do not comply with standard naming conventions==
+- most of the authentication cookies ==are rather long as expected==, in that their values include at least 25 characters, even though we observe that some authentication cookies are ==surprisingly short==
+- 53 out of 103 authentication cookies only use one case of letters and digits
+- several authentication cookies present a fairly late expiration date
+- cookies marked as HTTP-Only and/or Secure are likely to be auth cookie, but not always
+- the authors' tool performed quite well in correctly classifying the cookies in the gold dataset.
+The number of false positives is 33, which is better than all the other four examined solutions

 ---
 #### References